How do I install WordPress manually?

 - Click Continue.

-Check that you still have your database login details at hand.
-Click Let's go!, to continue.
+Make sure you have the database login details from Step 1.
+Click Let's go! to continue.

-Enter your database details, the ones that you located earlier.
+1. Enter your database details, the ones that you located in Step 1.
 Click Submit to continue.

-Tip: If you plan to install multiple WordPress installations in the same database, we recommend to let the table prefix reflect the location where you will install WordPress, like for example www.
+Tip: If you plan to install multiple WordPress installations in the same database, we recommend letting the table prefix reflect the location where you will install WordPress, like www_.

-If all details are correct and WordPress can access your database, you will see a confirmation.
+2. You will see a confirmation if all details are correct and WordPress can access your database.
 Click Run the installation to continue.

 It's now time to enter your login details and create your admin user.
 You need to add the following information: